frenkie/seehearparty-remote/README.md

 # version history

+### 2.1.1
+minor fix, able to deny reconnecting was broken

 ### 2.1.0
 The service is deployed through [OpenShift.org](http://openshift.org) which has specific demands on the client's WebSocket connection port.